 - Heating head – Teflon hack

 Once the base of a machine was kinda working I could start with upgrades.
-Fist thing I needed was RRD Full Graphic Smart Controller - it is LCD with SD Card slot to conveniently print with the computer turned off.
-I've built it myself with a bit of trouble.
+The first thing I needed was RRD Full Graphic Smart Controller – it is LCD with an SD Card slot to conveniently print with the computer turned off.
+I’ve built it myself with a bit of trouble.

-It all went rather smoothly ... except this little bastard below ;)
+It all went rather smoothly … except for this little bastard below 😉

-I've also rebuilt heating bed to print on Ikea mirrors which are quite even and cheap.
-Heating head was wrapped in a Teflon to minimize temperature loss.
+I’ve also rebuilt the heating bed to print on Ikea mirrors which are quite even and cheap.
+The heating head was wrapped in a Teflon to minimize temperature loss.

 Further upgrades and mods